 - Transportation Systems Engineering

-In the case of research for payment, funding may come from a number of sources, including funding from a professor through one of their grants or contracts, PURA (President's Undergraduate Research Award), and REU (Research Experience for Undergraduates) programs.
+In the case of research for payment, funding may come from a number of sources, including funding from a professor through one of their grants or contracts, the President's Undergraduate Research Award, and the Research Experience for Undergraduates program.
 CEE 2698 or CEE 4698 will appear on your transcript, but you will not receive a grade.
 You will not incur any tuition expenses for these "for-pay" courses.

-More information about undergraduate research activities on campus is available from the Undergraduate Research Opportunities Program
+More information about undergraduate research activities elsewhere on campus is available from the Undergraduate Research Opportunities Program